iip-ecosphere/platform/platform/tools/basicMaven/README.md

-# IIP-Ecosphere platform: Component template
+# oktoflow platform: Component template

+Maven template for implementing components of the oktoflow platform.